 Plant Type Marking Method Trees Nail tag to trunk at height of 1.4 m.
 Shrubs Attach tag to a prominent branch or main stem with 20 gauge wire.
 Mark individual with florescent flagging (if permitted by site host) to aid in finding plant.
-Small shrubs which cannot easily be tagged according to guidelines the vegetation structure protocol (e.g. Gutierrezia sp.) may be marked with a tagged stake, similar to grasses and forbs.
+Silituus Small shrubs which cannot easily be tagged according to guidelines in the vegetation structure protocol (e.g., Gutierrezia sp.) may be marked with a tagged stake, similar to grasses and forbs.
 Perennial bunchgrasses and forbs Attach blue tag and plant card (w/ species code and tagID) to a tag stake.
 Place stake in the ground at the base of the selected individual.
 Clonal species (e.g., aspen, staghorn sumac, rhizomatous perennials) Attach tag to individual ramets from different clones.
-Individual already marked for productivity sampling RD[07] Punch productivity ID number into a blank blue tag.
+Individual already marked for productivity sampling (RD[07]) Punch productivity ID number into a blank blue tag.
 Replace existing tag with blue tag.
 Spreading perennial forbs and grasses Mark corners, attach blue tag and plant card (w/ species code and Unique ID) to a tag stake.
 Place stake in the ground in the lower patch corner on the transect side of the patch.
 Annual or biennial Attach blue tag and plant card (w/ species code and Unique ID) to a tag stake.
 Place stake in the ground in the lower patch corner on the transect side of the patch.

 NOTE: It is import to ensure that the method of marking chosen does not change the growing conditions of the plant or injure the plant in any way.
 Shrubs - Wrap wire loosely to avoid damaging stem as the plant grows.
-One effective method is to "coil" bailing wire around a pencil or other circular tool, enabling stretching as needed or maintaining an appropriate hanging length when not needed (Figure 2).
-For example, do not wind wire around a tree branch or trunk where it could cut into the bark and interfere with the tree's growth.
+One effective method is to "coil" bailing wire around a pencil or other circular tool then wrapping the coiled wire around the stem to enable stretching as the stem diameter increases over time.(Figure 2).
 Trees - When nailing tags to trees, leave room for future tree growth.
 The nail should be deep enough that it cannot easily be removed, but not flush to the bark.